Spectral-Dreams/paddy-fanfics/README.md

 # paddy-fanfics

 Yeah, this is the place where I'll store my stuff.
 Updates will come when they do.
-Many more planned for the next few years (yes, years).
+Many more fics (mostly long) are planned for the next few years (yes, years).

 Standard Content/Trigger Warnings apply (but are not necessarily limited to):-

-Intense Violence, Gore, Strong Language, Sexual Content/Scenes, Full & Partial Nudity, Alcohol Consumption, Smoking, Human & Animal Death, and so on.
+Intense Violence, Blood & Gore, Strong Language, Sexual Content/Scenes, Full & Partial Nudity, Alcohol Consumption, Smoking, Human & Animal Death, and so on.

 FF1 (1) and (2) is my 1st fanfic, just split up for file size purposes.